Bubballoo3/BalyProjectCode/README.md

 ***

 ## Current Methods
+#### Keywords Tool
+An HTML page that allows for easy creation and analysis of keyword lists

 #### mapKMLtoXLS
 Reads a kml file downloaded from a Google MyMaps Project (such as Baly Locations), sorts the location data by slide, and produces a xls file with all the info.